Vyral/katrina-madewell-recruiting/_posts/2020-01-06-what-is-a-pocket-listing.md

 {% include youtube.html %}

 <center><em>Do you know what a pocket listing is, or why a home seller would choose this route to get their home sold?
-We’re answering both questions today.</em></center>
+We&rsquo;re answering both questions today.</em></center>

 <br>There has been a lot of talk around our office lately about pocket listings.